open-easyrtc/open-easyrtc/server_example/README.md

 ----------------------------

  - Type `npm install` in console.
- - This will read the package.json file to find and install the required modules including easyRTC, Express, and Socket.io.
+ - This will read the package.json file to find and install the required modules including EasyRTC, Express, and Socket.io.
  - Required modules will go into a new 'node_modules' subfolder